cancer32/ComfyEnv/README.md

 - Isolated **Conda environments** per ComfyUI setup
 - Install and run ComfyUI without dependency conflicts
 - Clean separation of node configurations
-- CLI tool for managing environments
+- CLI and GUI interface for managing environments
-- Built-in stop/start functionality for running ComfyUI instances
+- Flexibility to configure the environments

 ---